Historic Arizona mining town backs copper project on land that Native American groups say is sacred

 U.S. Rep. Raul Grijalva of Arizona reintroduced legislation in March seeking to stop the land transfer, but it has not gained traction in Congress.

-Rio Tinto says the mine would would help create 3,700 jobs over the course of the project and boost state and local tax revenues by $88 million to $113 million a year.
+Rio Tinto says the mine woul help create 3,700 jobs over the course of the project and boost state and local tax revenues by $88 million to $113 million a year.

 That’s a lot for a town still clawing back economically after the Magma copper mine first shut down in 1982, later opened for a few years, then closed for good in 1996.
 The closure devastated a community so small that it has no stoplight and can be traversed by car in just over three minutes.